 29. Nomophobia can cause anxiety.

-The feelings of anxiety created by not having your phone are called nomophobia, as per facts about anxiety.
+The anxiety created by not having your phone is called nomophobia, as per facts about anxiety.
 And in the current phone-obsessed times that we live in, it’s no surprise that nomophobia cases are rising at an alarming rate.
 What’s more, study results have proven that nomophobia is particularly high in male adolescents, and it’s linked to depression, poor quality of life, and anxiety.

 30. Excitement can reduce anxiety.